Welcome to Personality Central

 Good with words, they like to think innovatively with symbols, metaphors, parables and other language nuances.

 INFJs value greatly harmony in their relationships, be it work or personal.
 Spending time to build a good relationship with INFJs will help them be more effective in their work.

 Be sincere when you approach INFJs for help, and be supportive of the work INFJs are doing.
 Show that you appreciate their contribution and listen carefully to their insights to show your consideration and respect.

-INFJs want the work they do to have a personal meaning and of humanistic value to the world.
-In order for them to be truly effective, they must believe that whatever they’re putting their hands to is making the world a better place.
+INFJs want the work they do to have personal meaning and of humanistic value to the world.
+For them to be truly effective, they must believe that whatever they’re putting their hands to is making the world a better place.